 As an emerging growth company under the JOBS Act we have opted to comply with the executive compensation disclosure rules applicable to "smaller reporting companies," which require compensation disclosure for our principal executive officer and the two most highly compensated executive officers (other than our principal executive officer) serving as executive officers at the end of our most recently completed fiscal year (collectively, our "Named Executive Officers").
-This section describes the executive compensation program in place for our Named Executive Officers during the years ended December 31, 2022 and December 31, 2021, who are the individuals who served as our principal executive officers.
+This section describes the executive compensation program in place for our Named Executive Officers during the years ended December 31, 2022 and December 31, 2021, who are the individuals who served as our principal executive officer and two most highly compensated executive officers.